madtecc/madtecc.github.io/content/post/Program.md

 We are currently preparing the contents for the workshop.
 The final schedule will be posted here in a timely manner.

+### Invited Speakers

+The keynote speakers will be announced shortly.

+### Agenda

+The workshop agenda will be available once the peer-review precess is completed.